Blog

 1. Take it easy on yourself, don’t strive to be perfect

-Avoid social comparisons, remember that we are modelling for our kids so it is very important that see you as human and not striving for perfection or try to imitate what others are doing.
+Avoid social comparisons, remember that we are modelling for our kids, so it is very important that we see ourselves as human and not striving for perfection or try to imitate what others are doing.

 2. Keep to a routine and let children get bored